TUCTF/write-ups-2015/PoliCTF/GrabBag/HardInterview/README.md

     address: a not so easily reachable IP address
 Very simple...isn't it?
 ```
 Hmm, I feel like this is how we get the flag!
 These hints are kind of vague so what I did was do a little bit of Googling and watched the Swordfish interview scene (sounds pretty fitting, right?).
 If you watch closely during the interview scene, Hugh Jackman types some ip addresses..
-If you look close enough you'll see the ip addresses are not valid ips..
+If you look close enough, you'll see the ip addresses are not valid ips..
 I made a list of these ips:
 ```
 312.5.125.233
 291.12.112.323